CalyxOS/calyxos.org/pages/faq/device-support/index.md

 These are the 5 main factors we consider when adding support for a new device to CalyxOS.

 If you know of a device that meets the above criteria, let us know!
-You can reach us through any of the channels listed at: [Community](../../community)
+You can reach us through any of the channels listed at: [[Community => community]]